mitheelgajare/snippets/CONTRIBUTING.md

 1. feat: On adding a new feature
 1. docs: On changing documentation
 1. chore: On adding something which is too small to be a feature but not a bug fix

+**We request all contributors to follow this format.
+This will help in creating automated releases for our code.**